aws-greengrass/aws-greengrass-docker/README.md

 # Running AWS IoT Greengrass V2 in a Docker Container
 ## Overview
+**This repository provides example/reference Docker configurations for running AWS IoT Greengrass V2 in containers.** It is intended as a starting point for containerized Greengrass deployments and may require customization for production use.

 AWS IoT Greengrass can run in a Docker container.
 You can use the Dockerfile in this package to build a container image that runs on `x86_64` platforms.

 This guide will show you how to: